-Hanson is one of the country’s largest building products groups, with 2018 sales turnover of NIS 1.2 billion, and 600 employees, providing about 20% of Israel’s demand for aggregate and concrete products.
+Hanson is one of Israel’s largest building product groups, with 2019 sales turnover of NIS 1.2 billion, and 600 employees, providing about 20% of Israel’s demand for aggregate and concrete products.
 Hanson has grown along with the country.
 Its longevity attests to its innovative capabilities and its uncompromising commitment to quality and service.

-Hanson maintains 26 technologically advanced concrete, finish and infrastructure production plants, with an annual capacity of 3.5 million cubic meters; 3 quarries with an annual yield potential exceeding 9 million tons of aggregates; 2 asphalt plants capable of supplying one million tons of various types of asphalt annually; supplying the products to construction sites all over the country with a fleet of the company’s trucks and sub-contractors.
+Hanson maintains 25 technologically advanced concrete, finish and infrastructure production plants, with an annual capacity exceeding 3.5 million cubic meters; two quarries with an annual yield potential exceeding 7 million tons of aggregates; along with an asphalt plant that annually produces various types of asphalt, supplying its products to construction sites all over the country with a fleet of the Company’s own trucks and sub-contractors trucks.

-Following on Hanson’s successful bid for dock 30 at Ashdod Port, in 2019, it will begin to import cement to Israel
+Following on Hanson’s successful bid for Dock 30 at the Ashdod Port, in 2019, Hanson began to import cement, which will total at least 800 thousand tons each year.

 Aggregates – A range of stone, gravel, and sand used in construction, infrastructures, etc. Aggregates are quarried from limestone and dolomite sites.